liboeryuan/PGNet/README.md

 # PGNet
-Position-Guided Infrared Small Target Detection

 ## Algorithm Introduction
-we propose in this paper a robust infrared small target detection method jointing multiple information and noise prediction, named MINP-Net.
+we propose in this paper Position-Guided Infrared Small Target Detection, named PGNet.

 ## Prerequisite
 * Tested on Ubuntu 20.04 and 1x NVIDIA 2080Ti